 While working for a DJ company, I was asked to help the organization explore additional revenue sources...from mechanical bull rides!
 “Thunder” and I traveled to local carnivals and bars providing wild rides and giving out Bucking Bullshirts.
 It was with Thunder that I earned the nickname "Wild Bill," and it has resurfaced many times throughout the years.

 Fun Shirt Friday

 While traveling around the country, I would stay busy by treasure hunting for unique and colorful shirts.
 However, after leaving the road, those shirts could have just collected dust.
 To help bring a little color and fun to the office, I started Fun Shirt Friday at a number of employers.
-Although I was frequently the only participant, that didn’t make it any less of a thing.
+Although I'm frequently the only participant, that doesn't make it any less of a thing.